webix-hub/docs/data/datatable/overview.md

 <dd>You can set 7 different modes specifying how data will be selected by:  cell, row, column, multi cell, multi row, multi column, block.</dd>
 <br>
 <dt><a href="datatable/styling.md">10.
 Styling with standard css</a></dt>
-<dd>You can use CSS in conjunction with DataTable content to archieve the desired look-and-feel.
+<dd>You can use CSS in conjunction with DataTable content to achieve the desired look-and-feel.
 Css can be applied to the whole table or to a specific column, row, cell.</dd>
 <br>
 <dt><a href="datatable/sizing.md#resizing">11.
 Resizable columns and rows </a></dt>
-<dd>Columns width or rows height can be changed by draging the related border.</dd>
+<dd>Columns width or rows height can be changed by dragging the related border.</dd>
 <br>
 <dt><a href="datatable/copying.md">12.
 Copying to/from clipboard</a></dt>
 <dd>By common CTRL+C/CTRL+V keyboard shortcuts data can be copied to some other application for further processing or moved within one or several DataTables.</dd>